Have you ever read a book that made you more overwhelmed than inspired?

 I owe it to Seth Godin’s insightful daily email: The gap between “have to” and “get to.”

 His message is sometimes so simple yet so powerful that it immediately penetrates my mind.

 I applied the message straight to my life.

-See, how important what we feed into our mind hence people and the environment we surround ourselves with.
+See how important it is what we feed our mind—people and the environment we surround ourselves with.